eddyerburgh/jest-serializer-vue/README.md

 ### Breaking changes to expect in your snapshots during migration

+1. General formatting will be improved to aid in readability and better diffs.
 1. Test tokens will be removed.
 These are used to target elements in your tests.
    * `data-test="whatever"`
    * `data-testid="whatever" `